 We spoke with the National Weather Service office in Juneau, Alaska to learn more about this historic snowfall.

 Since 2026 has rolled around, it has only kept snowing.
-Areas from Anchorage to Haines have picked up close to 20 more inches of snow has fallen.
+Areas from Anchorage to Haines have picked up close to 20 more inches of snow.
 Not to mention it's been coming in with limited visibility with some blizzard conditions.
 Another system moving in threatens to bring warmer temperatures along with additional precipitation.

 Residents have been asked to clear any clogged storm drain nearby, with officials giving the okay to dump "clean" snow into nearby bodies of water.
 The weight of the snow has caved in roofs in addition to sinking boats in local harbors.